thu-ml/tianshou/tianshou/core/mcts/README.md

 ### Expansion

 Send the state-action pair to the simulator and then the next state and a reward are returned by the simulator.
 Then initialize a new node with the next state.
-Add the action, reward and next state link to children.
 The prior information may be given for initialization.

 Then go to rollout.